-Because the Class 1M-1 and Class 1M-2 Notes correspond to the Class 1M-1 and Class 1M-2 Reference Tranches, respectively, any Tranche Write-down Amounts allocated to the Class 1M-1 or Class 1M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 1M-1 or Class 1M-2 Notes, as applicable.
+Because the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1B Notes correspond to the Class 1M-1, Class 1M-2A, Class 1M-2B and Class 1B Reference Tranches, respectively, any Tranche Write-down Amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1B Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 1M-1, Class 1M-2A, Class 1M-2B or Class 1B Notes, as applicable (without regard to any exchanges of Group 1 Exchangeable Notes for Group 1 RCR Notes for such Payment Date).
+If any Group 1 RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Group 1 Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 1 RCR Notes.

-On each Payment Date on or prior to the Group 2 Termination Date, after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2, the Tranche Write-down Amount for the Group 2 Notes, if any, for such Payment Date, will be allocated first, to reduce any Overcollateralization Amount for Loan Group 2 for such Payment Date, until the Overcollateralization Amount is reduced to zero and, second, to reduce the Class Notional Amount of each Group 2 Reference Tranche in the following order of priority, in each case until its Class Notional Amount is reduced to zero:
+On each Payment Date on or prior to the Group 2 Termination Date, after allocation of the Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2, the Tranche Write-down Amount for Loan Group 2, if any, for such Payment Date, will be allocated, first, to reduce any Overcollateralization Amount for such Payment Date, until such Overcollateralization Amount is reduced to zero and, second, to reduce the Class Notional Amount of each Group 2 Reference Tranche in the following order of priority, in each case until its Class Notional Amount is reduced to zero: